Second Avenue Subway: Phase 2 construction

+125th Street Subway – crosstown to Broadway

+In 2023, the MTA considered extending the line westwards from the Phase 2 terminus of 125th Street in their 2023 Twenty-Year Needs Assessment.
+An extension to Broadway was considered to deliver "significant benefits".
+In January 2024, Governor of New York Kathy Hochul announced that the MTA would begin studying a western extension of the line, with three new stations on 125th Street at Malcolm X Boulevard, St. Nicholas Avenue and Broadway.
+This was estimated to cost around $7.6 billion, however savings could be made by constructing the tunnels concurrently with Phase 2.
+In January 2026, the MTA published initial feasibility work on the extension to Broadway, estimating that the extension would have around 164,000 daily riders, cost around $7.7 billion to build, with tunneling starting in 2028.
+To navigate the "mixed-face" geology of 125th Street—a complex layer of loose sand, gravel, and high water tables—the study recommended using pressurized tunnel boring machines, digging a tunnel up to 100 ft deep beneath existing subway tunnels.
+The report proposed a "tunnel-only" strategy that could save hundreds of millions of dollars by reusing the Phase 2 machines for the 125th Street expansion.

-Phases 3 and 4
+Phases 3 and 4 – south to Hanover Square

 Phase 3, which has no funding commitments, would extend the line southward along Second Avenue from 63rd Street to Houston Street.
 Upon its completion, a new service will operate running between 125th and Houston Streets.
-Phases 2 and 3, classified as a high-priority project by the Trump administration, may cost up to a combined total of $14.2 billion.
+Phases 2 and 3 may cost up to a combined total of $14.2 billion.

 Phase 4, which also has no funding commitments, will provide an extension from Houston Street to a permanent terminus, with storage tracks, at Hanover Square.
 These storage tracks, initially recommended in the SDEIS, would allow for the storage of four trains, and they would run south of Hanover Square from Coenties Slip to a traffic island near Peter Minuit Plaza at a depth of 110 feet.
 The Hanover Square terminal is only planned to be able to turn back 26 trains per hour instead of 30 as less capacity will be needed on the line south of 63rd Street.
 The Hanover Square station will be deep enough to allow for the potential extension of Second Avenue Subway service to Brooklyn through a new tunnel under the East River.